Short film |

 https://www.cnrtl.fr/definition/résilience

 5.3.
-Definitions of resilience in social psychology
+Definitions of resilience in social psychology▲

+The concept of resilience was created by Emmy Werner, an American developmental psychologist.
 To shed light on the notion of resilience, I am writing two definitions from the courses given by Françoise Mariotti, doctor in social psychology and also a teacher:

 La résilience constitue un phénomène psychologique qui consiste, pour quelqu’un touché par un traumatisme, à prendre acte de son traumatisme pour ne plus vivre dans la dépression que ce traumatisme peut causer.
 C’est ‘vivre avec’, dans le sens où cela fait partie de la vie de la personne, ne la diminue pas mais au contraire lui permet de revivre et de reprendre un développement stoppé par le traumatisme.